Starting an ecommerce business can be exciting and scary.

 For more specific requirements on how to create an ecommerce business in a particular location, contact a tax advisor in the country of your interest.

 When you are done with all the legal matters, the next thing is to select the best-suited sales channels.
 Share your products across social media like Instagram and Facebook.
 These social networks are free and can be used to showcase your products and promote them among subscribers.

 There are some sales channels where you can easily sell your products to a wide audience such as Amazon, AliExpress, Etsy, and eBay.
 These marketplaces also can deliver insights into their high-demand product across categories.

 There are many advantages to selling products via Amazon such as:

-Marketplaces give you a very limited possibility to showcase your brand presence and increase loyalty as customers are loyal to marketplaces and not your brand.
+Marketplaces give you a very limited possibility to showcase your brand and capture customers.
 It is also challenging to compete with other brands that sell similar products.
 And don’t forget that those marketplaces charge you business with substantial fees.